How to Pay for College for Better Stability

 Below are some opportunities to explore so that you can find alternative sources of funding:

 - Many employers in Maine offer tuition and education benefits for their employees.
 Check with your employer’s Human Resources office to determine if they offer tuition benefits or flexible options for adults looking to return to college.

-- You can also earn credit for what you know through the Prior Learning Assessment—transfer credits and life experience credits can save you money at the start!
+- You can also earn credit for what you know through Credit for Prior Learning—transfer credits and life experience credits can save you money at the start!

 - Apply for scholarships every year that you are in school.

 - State agencies may offer educational assistance to eligible clients of state-sponsored retraining programs.